 Understanding the Value of Competitive Match Pressure

-After teaching for more than four decades, I can see a distinct shift in players' attitudes toward competition and playing matches.
-Like most teaching pros today, I come from an era where the way junior players reached the highest levels was to play sets… lots of sets.
-Taking private lessons and even group lessons were the exception, not the norm.
+Like most teaching pros today, I come from an era when junior players reached the highest levels by playing sets… lots of sets.
+Taking private lessons, and even group lessons, was the exception, not the norm.

 A few years ago, I began asking groups of junior players at my clubs which of the following three statements best described how they viewed themselves as tennis competitors.
 The percentages answered for each response are noted to the right of the questions.